 There are some plants pieces here that are more than 200 years old and another one of the interesting things to check out here is the Arctic house, where you can admire some of the different arctic species of plant life that they have here.

-One of the more unique things to do in Copenhagen is to head over to and walk around the commune of Christiania.
+One of the more unique things to do in Copenhagen the commune of Christiania.

-This is a commune that was established on the site of some old military land in the neighborhood of Christianshavn back in 1971 and it’s a prime example of the counterculture movement in Europe.
+This commune was established on the site of some old military land in the neighborhood of Christianshavn back in 1971 and it’s a prime example of the counterculture movement in Europe.

 It’s basically a self-proclaimed and autonomous neighborhood just outside of the city centre and the people living here value personal freedom and illiberal lifestyle rather than having to rely on the government for everything.